 Suppose $inv$ is any cardinal invariant on Boolean algebras.
 Given a sequence $\langle\bool_i:i<\kappa\rangle$ of Boolean algebras and an ultrafilter $D$ on $\kappa$, we can walk in two courses.
 In the algebraic route we define a new Boolean algebra $\bool=\prod\limits_{i<\kappa}\bool_i/D$.
 Having the algebra $\bool$, we compute $inv(\bool)$.
 In the set theoretical route we produce a sequence of cardinals, $\langle inv(\bool_i):i<\kappa\rangle$, say $\theta_i=inv(\bool_i)$ for every $i<\kappa$.
 Now we compute $\prod\limits_{i<\kappa}\theta_i/D$.

 Monk investigates systematically the relationship between these two routes.
-We seek for constructions which give strict inequalities (in both directions).
-Moreover, we are interested also in the consistency power of these constructions.
-A basic problem here is if such a construction can be carried in ZFC.
+We are looking for constructions which give strict inequalities (in both directions).
+We are also interested in the consistency power of these constructions.
+The most basic problem here is if such a construction can be carried out in ZFC.

 It is consistent with ZFC that $\prod\limits_{i<\kappa}\Depth(\bool_i)/D\leq \Depth(\prod\limits_{i<\kappa}\bool_i/D)$ for every ultrafilter $D$ and every sequence $\langle\bool_i:i<\kappa\rangle$ (see theorem 4.14 in \cite{MR1393943}), hence no ZFC counterexample is available.
 But what about a ZFC example of the strict relation $\prod\limits_{i<\kappa}\Depth(\bool_i)/D <\Depth(\prod\limits_{i<\kappa}\bool_i/D)$?
 This question is problem number 12 in Monk's list.
 A parallel problem arises for the $\Length$ invariant (this is labeled as problem number 22 in the same list).